Find us online

 Rock loses the roll but gains amplitude and attitude.

-Combines rhythm and blues and gospel music styles.
+Combines rhythm & blues and gospel music styles.

 Religious folksong born from African enslavement in America.